yaffol/jsonforms-vuetify-renderers/README.md

 JSON Forms eliminates the tedious task of writing fully-featured forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.

-## Vue 2 Vanilla Renderers
+## Vue 2 Vuetify Renderers

-This is the JSON Forms Vue 2 Vanilla renderers package which provides a HTML5-based renderer set for [JSON Forms Vue 2](https://github.com/eclipsesource/jsonforms/blob/master/packages/vue2).
+This is the JSON Forms Vue 2 Vuetify renderers package which provides a HTML5-based renderer set for [JSON Forms Vue 2](https://github.com/eclipsesource/jsonforms/blob/master/packages/vue2).

 ### JSON Forms Vue 2 seed app